COVID-19 SCREENING, ATTENDANCE AND OPERATIONAL RESPONSE

 What if I am showing symptoms of, or have been diagnosed with COVID19 within 3 weeks of the trip, or have been in close contact with a person known to have COVID-19?

 In the event of either of these circumstances, we offer two choices.
-A full credit for you in our system to use the following or subsequent years of the monies paid for a trip to be taken, or a refund of monies paid.
+A full credit for you in our system to use the following or subsequent years of the monies paid for a trip to be taken, or a refund of monies paid less credit card and reservation processing.

 Where Can I Find Trusted Information About Coronavirus?